Stats from the ASL/KSL era

 …and much more.

-The dataset comprises all 16 seasons of ASL and all 4 seasons of KSL for a total of 1,906 games.
+The dataset comprises all 18 seasons of ASL/SSL and all 4 seasons of KSL for a total of 2,107 games.
 This is enough to make lots of statistically significant inferences but also few enough that more fine-grained insights that build on a small subset of the games come with a lot of uncertainty.

 Data for each game includes players, outcome, date, duration, spawn locations, map details, map selection and tournament context.
 I have personally compiled the data in a SQL database which I have then queried for the insights.
 Most of the data has been collected from Liquipedia, while game duration and spawn location has been collected from the AfreecaTV VODs.